greenmug-md/hradobe/README.md

 ## OVERVIEW

 My solution was to build a Web Application which can be used as Human Recruitment Signing platform.
-The Goal of the Application was to make the Contract Creation/Collaboration and Contract Signing be easy,  seamless and secure for both Candidate and Employer.
+The Goal of the Application was to make the Contract Creation,Collaboration and Contract Signing be easy, seamless and secure for both Candidate and Employer.

-This Applicationleveraged Adobe PDF API and Adobe Sign API to build a web application (the Human Recruitment Signing platform).
+This Application leveraged Adobe PDF API and Adobe Sign API to build a web application (the Human Recruitment Signing platform).

 ## HOW I APPROACHED THE CHALLENGE